glam-imperial/semantic_speech_emotion_recognition/README.md

 # Speech Emotion Recognition using Semantic Information

-This repository provides training and evaluation code for paper `Speech Emotion Recognition using Semantic Information` (ICASSP 2021).
+This repository provides training and evaluation code for the paper [`Speech Emotion Recognition using Semantic Information`](https://arxiv.org/pdf/2103.02993.pdf) (ICASSP 2021).
 If you use this codebase in your experiments please cite:

 `Tzirakis, P., Nguyen, A., Zafeiriou, S., & Schuller, B. W. (2021).
 Speech Emotion Recognition using Semantic Information. arXiv preprint arXiv:2103.02993.`